Hmute/ExcelUserDoc/docs/Task1.md

 10. Press T:
 ![Task1 Image](Assets/Task1/Task1_10A.png)
 ![Task1 Image](Assets/Task1/Task1_9B.png)

+## Formatting the data

+We will [_format_](Glossary.md) the number data into currency as our example in this tutorial deals with a budget.

 11. Click the dollar icon($) under the "Number" sub  section of the "Home" tab, Between "Alignment", and "Styles":
 ![Task1 Image](Assets/Task1/Task1_10B.png)